Log-modular quantum groups at even roots of unity and the quantum Frobenius I: Additional structures on the character lattice

 \begin{definition} We say the lattice $X$ is admissible at $q$ if $\Omega(x,x)=1$ for all $x\in X^{\M}$.
 We call $X$ strongly admissible at $q$ if the restriction $\Omega|_{X^{\M}\times X^{\M}}$ is of constant value $1$. \end{definition}

 This is a technical condition which, it turns out, determines the nature of the M\"uger center of the quantum group $\rep G_q$.
-In particular, the character lattice for $G$ is admissible if and only if the M\"uger center of $\rep G_q$ is Tannakian, and strongly admissibly if and only if the braiding on the M\"uger center in $\rep G_q$ is the trivial vector space swap.
+In particular, the character lattice for $G$ is admissible if and only if the M\"uger center of $\rep G_q$ is Tannakian, and strongly admissible if and only if the braiding on the M\"uger center in $\rep G_q$ is the trivial vector space symmetry.
+Rather, the lattice is strongly admissible if and only if the given fiber functor $\rep G_q\to Vect$, which is not itself a braided tensor functor, restricts to a \emph{symmetric} fiber functor on the M\"uger center of $\rep G_q$.

 \begin{lemma} Fix a Dynkin type with corresponding root and weight lattices $Q$ and $P$ respectively.
-The following hold: \begin{enumerate} \item The simply-connected lattice $X_{sc}=P$ is admissible at arbitrary (even order) $q$ in all Dynkin types. \item The simply-connected lattice in types $A_1$, i.e.\ the lattice for $\SL_2$, is strongly admissible at arbitrary (even order) $q$. \item In types $A_{>1}, B, D, E$, and $G_2$, the simply-connected lattice $X_{sc}$ is strongly admissible if and only if $4\mid \ord(q)$. \item In type $C_n$, $X_{sc}$ is strongly admissible if and only if $4\nmid\ord(q)$, i.e.\ $2$ appears with multiplicity one in the prime decomposition of $\ord(q)$, or $8\mid \ord(q)$. \item When $2\exp(P/Q)\mid l$ and $q$ is of order $2l$, all intermediate lattices $Q\subset X\subset P$ are admissible. \item The lattice for $\PSL_2$ is strongly admissible when $4\nmid\ord(q)$ or $8\mid \ord(q)$, and inadmissible otherwise. \end{enumerate} \end{lemma}
+The following hold: \begin{enumerate} \item The simply-connected lattice $X_{sc}=P$ is admissible at arbitrary (even order) $q$ in all Dynkin types. \item The simply-connected lattice in types $A_1$, i.e.\ the lattice for $\SL_2$, is strongly admissible at arbitrary (even order) $q$. \item In types $A_{>1}, B, D, E$, and $G_2$, the simply-connected lattice $X_{sc}$ is strongly admissible if and only if $4\mid \ord(q)$. \item In type $C_{>2}$, $X_{sc}$ is strongly admissible if and only if $4\nmid\ord(q)$, i.e.\ $2$ appears with multiplicity one in the prime decomposition of $\ord(q)$, or $8\mid \ord(q)$. \item In type $F_4$, $X_{sc}$ is strongly admissible if and only if $8\mid \ord(q)$. \item When $2\exp(P/Q)\mid l$ and $q$ is of order $2l$, all intermediate lattices $Q\subset X\subset P$ are admissible. \item The lattice for $\PSL_2$ is strongly admissible when $4\nmid\ord(q)$ or $8\mid \ord(q)$, and inadmissible otherwise. \end{enumerate} \end{lemma}

 \begin{proof} Take $2l=\ord(q)$.
 (1) In this case $X^{\M}=\mbb{Z}\{l_\alpha\alpha:\alpha\in \Delta\}$, and we calculate for an arbitrary element

 Whence we have admissibility.
 (2) Here we have $X^{\M}=lQ=l\mbb{Z}\alpha$, and the computation $(l\alpha,l\alpha)=2l^2$ implies strong admissibility for $\SL_2$.